atecon/heatmap/src/heatmap_help.md

 ```

-## heatmap_plot(Input, opts)
+## heatmap_plot(Input, opts[null])

 Arguments:

-- Input: numeric, required — accepts a matrix, a list of time-series, or a panel series
+- Input: numeric, required - accepts a matrix, a list of time-series, or a panel series
 - opts: bundle, optional

 Convenience wrapper that converts common Gretl data shapes to a matrix and calls `heatmap()`.